-Multi-disciplinary artist and native Texan Renata Lucia explores memory, craft, and domesticity though a myriad of materials, mediums, and processes.
-Influenced by her familial heritage that includes outsider artists, writers, quilters, embroiderers, miniaturists, and a research scientist, Lucia systematically takes in information from our media-induced society, intricately weaving the current socio-political climate into her work.
+Multi-disciplinary artist and native Texan Renata Lucia explores memory, craft, and domesticity though multiple materials, mediums, and processes.
+Influenced by her familial heritage that includes outsider artists, writers, quilters, embroiderers, miniaturists, and a research scientist, Lucia systematically takes in information from our media-flooded society, intricately weaving the current socio-political climate into her work.
 Her subjects range from traditional quilt patterns in encaustic paint interlaced with photographic images of unknown people, to gerrymandered congressional districts rendered in traditional embroidery techniques, to newspapers that have been manipulated to resemble our natural, organic surroundings